harlan-zw/laradock-cli/README.md

 ## Documentation

-### Environment Configuration

-Laradock CLI works slightly different to Laradock in terms of its paths, they can be configured using environment variables.

-#### `LARADOCK_CLI_PATH`

-_Default: `./env/docker`_

-Where Laradock CLI will put the files to build your docker containers.

-#### `LARADOCK_CLI_RUNTIME_PATH`

-_Default: `./storage/docker`_

-Where Laradock CLI will put the runtime files generated from your docker containers.

 ### Laradock Commands

 - `laradock`
 This will start docker with `docker-compose up -d` and then mount you on the workspace container.
 - `laradock setup`
-This will start laradock and add the default services and guide you through adding more services.
+An interactive guide for setting up your project with Laradock CLI.
 - `laradock status`
 See which services you're currently using
 - `laradock services`
-List all laradock services
+List all Laradock services
 - `laradock add <service>`
-Add a specific service
+Add a specific service.
 - `laradock remove <service>`
-Remove a specific service
+Remove a specific service.
 - `laradock workspace`
-Mounts yourself to the workspace container as Laradock user
+Mounts yourself to the workspace container as Laradock user.

 ### DockerCompose Commands